 As CTO of Data Republic, I’ve had the privilege to meet with organizations from around the world to discuss their approach to data and technology.
-Often, the first conversation we have around our Open Data Marketplace results in the comment “we don’t share our data with anyone”.
+Often, the first conversation we have around our data sharing platform results in the comment “we don’t share our data with anyone”.

 This statement doesn’t surprise me, because the definition of data sharing is an unclear one at best, varying by industry, business division and country but I find myself having to politely disagree and then prove that they actually do share data regularly with third parties.

 Given the frequency of these conversations, I thought I’d put together this blog to share what I believe constitutes data sharing and open it up for some discussion.

 Here are some common data sharing activities organizations (perhaps unconsciously) engage in:

 - If you collect transactions through a credit card processor, you are sharing the information of your customers with your processor.
 They know who you do business with and for how much!

 - If you bank with a bank, you are sharing that same information and possibly more.
 They know who you do business with and for how much!

 - If you use an accounting package (Quicken, MYOB, Xero, etc), your company’s entire financial profile is collected.
 They know as much about your company’s interactions and dealings as your finance team.

 - If you handle your payroll through an outside company, you are sharing very private information about your employees.
 The payroll company knows many personal details about your staff.

 - If you offer benefits using an outside company: Retirement plans, Medical, Life Insurance, and more, then you are sharing employee data with them.
 The benefits companies know personal details about your staff.